Warm-Starting Iterative Gaussian Processes for Faster Sequential Inference: Finding the Maximizing Inputs of Posterior Samples

-In Bayesian optimisation (BO), expensive black-box functions are optimised by employing Gaussian processes as surrogate models.
-Fundamentally, BO relies on accurate posterior predictions and uncertainty estimates, making them a natural benchmark for sequential decision making.
-To demonstrate the effectiveness of warm starting GP posteriors with additional data, a parallel Thompson sampling task similar to the experiment done in \cite{sampling_from_gp_posteriors} is performed.
-Introduced in \cite{parallel_thompson}, parallel Thompson sampling is an acquisition function for BO which selects new evaluation locations on the objective function by drawing a large number of posterior samples in parallel.
+In Bayesian optimization (BO), expensive black-box functions are optimized by employing Gaussian processes as surrogate models.
+Fundamentally, BO relies on accurate posterior predictions and uncertainty estimates, making them a natural benchmark for sequential decision-making.
+To demonstrate the effectiveness of warm-starting GP posteriors with additional data, a parallel Thompson sampling task similar to the experiment done in \citet{sampling_from_gp_posteriors} is performed.
+Introduced by \citet{parallel_thompson}, parallel Thompson sampling is an acquisition function for BO which selects new evaluation locations on the objective function by drawing a large number of posterior samples in parallel.

-\cite{sampling_from_gp_posteriors} shows that early stopping (limiting the compute budget) of the linear solves can result in much faster GP posterior updates without a substantial loss in Bayesian optimisation performance.
+\citet{sampling_from_gp_posteriors} shows that early stopping (limiting the compute budget) of the linear solves can result in much faster GP posterior updates without a substantial loss in Bayesian optimization performance.
 This reduces the cost of GPs for sequential inference.
-In this experiment, we use this as a baseline against which to compare our method, demonstrating that warm starting linear solves results in improved Bayesian optimisation performance under the same limited compute budget.
+In this experiment, we use this as a baseline against which to compare our method, demonstrating that our methods for finding more accurate initial estimates of the weights result in improved Bayesian optimization performance under the same limited compute budget.

-We consider a large and small compute budget for our experiments like \cite{sampling_from_gp_posteriors} to determine the effectiveness of this warm starting method at improving Bayesian optimisation performance for three linear solvers: CG, SGD and AP.
-We set the maximum number of solver iterations such that each solver runs for the same amount of time.
-The total linear solve compute time of a parallel Thompson sampling experiment is given in \autoref{table:thompsontime}.
+We evaluate our initialization methods for improving Bayesian optimization performance for three linear solvers CG, SGD and AP, setting the maximum number of solver iterations -- 5, 120 and 30 respectively -- such that each solver runs for the same amount of time.

-\paragraph{Method} The method used largely reproduces \cite{sampling_from_gp_posteriors}.
-The objective function to be maximised is a sample drawn from a GP prior $g \sim \mathcal{GP}(0, k)$ with an input space $[0,1]^8$.
-The same ground-truth hyper-parameters are then used in parallel Thompson sampling to optimise the objective function, which prevents model misspecification confounding in the results by isolating the effect of solver initialization methods from hyper- parameter tuning \citep{sampling_from_gp_posteriors}.
+\paragraph{Method} We follow the experimental protocol from \citet{sampling_from_gp_posteriors}.
+The objective function to be maximized is a sample drawn from a GP prior $g \sim \mathcal{GP}(0, k)$ with input space $[0,1]^8$.
+The ground-truth hyperparameters are then used in parallel Thompson sampling to optimize the objective function, which prevents model misspecification confounding in the results by isolating the effect of solver initialization methods from hyperparameter tuning \citep{sampling_from_gp_posteriors}.

 We start with 5000 initial points, which are spaced uniformly in the input domain.
 The objective function is computed at these initial points (with Gaussian observation noise): $y=g(\bm{x})+\epsilon$.
 These points $(\bm{x},y)$ are added to the training data.